What is a Texas Utility Bond?

 Just like the validity and the conditions, the amount of the bond will vary.
 This will depend on the rules and regulations of a utility company and the type of service provided.

 Is this bond for me?

 A utility bond is mostly a requirement for businesses.
-However, utility companies might request for the bond from homeowners as well, especially if the person has a history of unpaid monthly bills.
+However, utility companies might request the bond from homeowners as well, especially if the person has a history of unpaid monthly bills.

 How can I get this type of bond?